mpvnet-player/mpv.net/Manual.md

 ### File Associations

-File Associations can be created using the setup or with the context menu under 'Tools > OS Setup'.
+File Associations can be created using the setup or with the context menu under 'Tools > Setup'.

 After the file associations were registered go to the Windows settings under 'Settings > Apps > Default apps' or shell execute `ms-settings:defaultapps` and choose mpv.net as default app for Video and optionally for Audio and Images.